AhmadShamouka/unreal/README.md

 User:

--As a user, I want to easily register for an account, providing necessary details such as username, email, password, age, country and gender.
+> As a user, I want to easily register for an account, providing necessary details such as username, email, password, age, country and gender.

--As a user, I want to create new occasions, providing details such as the type of occasion, style, season and budget ramge.
+> As a user, I want to create new occasions, providing details such as the type of occasion, style, season and budget ramge.

--As a user, I want to select one of the suggested clothes and virtually try-on the cloth using Augmented Reality(AR), I can buy one of the clothes.
+> As a user, I want to select one of the suggested clothes and virtually try-on the cloth using Augmented Reality(AR), I can buy one of the clothes.

 Admin:

--As an admin, I want a comprehensive dashboard overview displaying key metrics, user statistics, and recent activities.
+> As an admin, I want a comprehensive dashboard overview displaying key metrics, user statistics, and recent activities.

--As an admin, I want to view a list of all users, including their registration details and activity history.
+> As an admin, I want to view a list of all users, including their registration details and activity history.

--As an admin, I want to see a list of all occasions created by users, including details like occasion type, date, and associated costumes.
+> As an admin, I want to see a list of all occasions created by users, including details like occasion type, date, and associated costumes.

 <br><br>